buildkite-plugins/skip-build-for-commit-buildkite-plugin/README.md

 ## Example

-This will fetch all builds for the same commit and cancel current build if the build is already found with same commit.
+This will fetch all builds for the same commit for a pipeline and cancel current build if the build is already found with same commit.

 ```yml
 steps: